Haivision/srt/docs/socket-groups.md

 link switch always means a large burst of packets to be sent at that moment - so the mechanism needs large enough time to send them and to consider them for delivery.
-However, if your bandwidth limit is too strong, sending these packets will be dampered possibly too much to live up to the required time to play.
+However, if your bandwidth limit is too strong, sending these packets might be dampened possibly too much to live up to the required time to play.
 It is unknown as to what recommendations should be used for that case, although it is usually more required than to compensate a burst for retransmission and also the maximum burst size is dependent on the bitrate, in particular, how many packets would be collected between two acknowledgement events.
+It might be not that touch as it seems from this description, as it's about starting a transmission over an earlier not used link, so there's some chance that the link will withstand the initial high burst of packets, while then the bitrate will become stable - but still, some extra latency might be needed to compensate any quite probable packet loss that may occur during this process.